electropaultje/itho-daalderop-amber-firmware/README-nl.md

 * Delta T to lower compressor speed
 * Domestic hot water setpoint
 * Domestic hot water reheating point
-* Cooling setpoint (for whencooling curve is not used)
+* Cooling setpoint (for when cooling curve is not used)
 * Heating setpoint (for when heating curve is not used)
 * Minimum ambient temperature to start domestic hot water ECO mode